 When I was coaching one of my best friends on weight loss she would grapple with whether or not she was losing weight for herself or because society told her she needed to look a certain way.
 One thing I said to her that I still believe is to think about how you feel when you’re alone with your significant other (if you are single, just pretend for a second).
 If you are going to squirm when they hug you and feel your back fat or if you always want to keep your shirt on during sex, that’s you, that’s not society.
 Sometimes even if they say “I love the way your stomach hangs over those jeans it took you 10 min to get into, or I think it’s sexy how your flabby arms keep waving after you’ve stopped” you still won’t feel good about yourself.
 Confidence comes from you, not from outside validation.
 What is most important is how we see ourselves, and I realize that it took me 29 years to come to this conclusion, but now that I’m here I ain’t going back.

 Originally, I had the idea for Weight Loss In Real Life back in June but it took a couple of months of writing and deleting posts, asking everyone I know if they thought it was a good idea, and some soul searching to finally publish.
 During that time, I had planned to post videos and I filmed one at a particularly vulnerable moment in August.
 I had been wondering how people could have genuine emotion and thoughts on camera because unless your whole life is filmed do you just think to yourself “I’m about to cry, better get my phone out” and it turns out that’s exactly what I did.
 It’s really hard for me to post this video so please be kind.
-If you are someone who doesn’t like me and reads this blog maliciously then I guess this is the ammo you’ve been waiting for.
-But for everyone who is reading because they relate to the struggle, here is an honest account of how hard ordinary plans can be when you’re uncomfortable in your own skin.
+For everyone who is reading this because they relate to the struggle, here is an honest account of how hard ordinary plans can be when you’re uncomfortable in your own skin.